andrewkiluk/RSA-Library/README.md

 I make no claim that any good encyrption practices are used here.
 Probably don't use this for any production purposes.

 Created by Andrew Kiluk
+This version edited by oskarvonephesos to include OAEP functionality among other things.